zhouyou-gu/zhouyou-gu.github.io/_pages/about.md

 My research interests span in machine learning and graph theory in wireless networks.

+*Collaborations from both industry and academia are highly welcomed.
+If you are interested in my researches, feel free to reach out!*

 <span style="background-color: yellow;">I am actively looking for a postdoc position in relevant research areas.</span>

 ## Research Outputs